WHY YOU SHOULD TRAVEL

 Built as a memorial for fallen soldiers in WW1, the road was officially opened in 1932, connecting the coastal towns and beginning what would become Victoria’ s most popular holiday destination.

-Today, The Great Ocean Road comprises 3 sections; The Surf Coast, The Green Coast and The Shipwreck Coast.
-The Surf Coast is coastal driving at it’s best.
-Endless vistas of turquoise waters, empty beaches and gorgeous mountain scenery, the road hugs the water for hours, linking the stunning coastal towns of Anglesea, Airey’s Inlet, Lorne and Apollo Bay.
-The Surf Coast is also home to Victoria’s best surf beaches, including the world famous breaks at Bells Beach, the site of the oldest professional surfing event in the world.
+Today, the Great Ocean Road comprises three sections: the Surf Coast, the Green Coast and the Shipwreck Coast.
+The Surf Coast is coastal driving at its best.
+With endless vistas of turquoise waters, empty beaches and gorgeous mountain scenery, the road hugs the water for hours, linking the stunning coastal towns of Anglesea, Airey’s Inlet, Lorne and Apollo Bay.
+The Surf Coast is also home to Victoria’s best surf beaches, including the world-famous breaks at Bells Beach, the site of the oldest professional surfing event in the world.

 The Green Coast is a departure from the ocean as the scenery dramatically changes into lush temperate rainforest and the largest mountains along the Great Ocean Road.
 There are some beautiful walks here at Maits Rest and Melba Gully, where it’s easy to forget that you were standing on a beach only moments ago.

 Then, we have the Shipwreck Coast, home to the truly unforgettable 12 Apostles, a group of enormous limestone rock formations.
 Stay for sunset, then wait for the penguins to return to make the experience even more memorable.
 There is so much more to the Shipwreck Coast.
 Loch Ard Gorge will take your breath away, The Grotto is unlike anything else you will see and the Bay of Martyrs has two excellent swimming beaches that are never crowded.